RosesRos/prototype_crypto/README.md

 # prototype_crypto

-project is in state deployment
+the project is under development

 this project presents a simple prototype of web app for crypto
 ## with

 - JavaScript
 - Jss for styles
+- JQuery
 - Pug for html
 - Webpack for bandler
 - Sass for global styles